 I have never received or lost my username/password.

-Please click on one of these links for information on recovering lost information: <br>Forgot your password <br>Forgot your username
+Please click the following link for information on recovering lost information:

 Can I pay for my subscription with my American Express® card?

 Yes, we use PayPal to process credit cards, and are able to accept American Express® as payment for a subscription.

 I submitted my manuscript/revisions several weeks ago and have not heard anything.
 What is the status of my manuscript?

 You can track the status of your manuscript (submitted from January 2009 onwards) by logging in to your account on FastTrack.
 If you do not have your account information, please contact our Managing Editor (Kathleen Dudzinski - email@example.com) to recover your login information.

 If I submit my manuscript electronically, do I need to send a hard copy in the mail?

 No hard copy is necessary, unless there are figures and tables that did not properly transmit electronically.